Why should I get tested?

 The answer will vary for each individual.
 For a man with a distinctive DNA profile who matches into a family whose profile has already been established, the result can be quite useful, as it can confirm his family and leave only the question of which members are his actual direct ancestors.
 For the man whose result matches multiple distinct families of the same surname, the result can be somewhat ambiguous.
 For the man who fails to match any other participant, the result can be quite frustrating.
 Over time, as additional markers and participants are added, we can hope that results for the latter two become as useful as they are for the first case.

 Once I've decided to be tested, how do I choose a test?

-You have a choice of two basic tests in the genetic genealogy field: yDNA for the male (paternal) line and mtDNA for the female (maternal line) and Family Finder (autosomal block DNA) which is often called the "whole ancestry" test..
+You have a choice of three basic tests in the genetic genealogy field: yDNA for the male (paternal) line, mtDNA for the female (maternal line) and Family Finder (autosomal block DNA) which is often called the "whole ancestry" test..